Dealing with Logs and Zeros in Regression Models: Proof of Theorem : iOLS

 \paragraph{Condition (i).} Let us adapt the proof of Lemma 5 in DS as follows.
 The first step is to consider that $X$ is prewhitened so that $X'X = nI_k$.
-This assumption is useful to establish the local contraction mapping property without loss of generality.
-From a multivariate Taylor expansion argument, DS show that condition (i) boils down to showing that the largest eigenvalue of $\nabla_{\phi} \hat{M}_n(\beta) = \hat{V}_n(\beta)$ is strictly less than unity as $n \to \infty$.
+This assumption is useful to establish the contraction mapping property without loss of generality.\footnote{Prewhitening is just a pre-processing step using the Cholesky decomposition, then resulting estimates are post-processed (recoloured).} From a multivariate Taylor expansion argument, DS show that condition (i) boils down to showing that the largest eigenvalue of $\nabla_{\phi} \hat{M}_n(\beta) = \hat{V}_n(\beta)$ is strictly less than unity as $n \to \infty$.
 Note that we have

 where the second equality uses prewhitening and $\nabla_{\phi}\hat{\tilde{Y}}_i(\phi)$ has element $(i,k)$ defined as